open-mmlab/mmdeploy/docs/en/01-how-to-build/snpe.md

 3. Can simplify mmdeploy installation steps.
 If you only want to convert snpe model and test, you don't need to compile the .whl package.

-## 1. Execute inference service
+## 1. Run inference server

-Download the prebuilt snpe inference service package, `adb push` it to the phone and execute.
+Download the prebuilt snpe inference server package, `adb push` it to the phone and execute.
 Note that **the phone must have a qcom chip**.

 ```bash